-I've freelanced anonymouly and pseudonymously, just enough to acertain it's a doable means of covering my lower-than-average monthly expernses.
-In the meanwhile, under my real name or associated usernames, I've kept social media accounts open, but mostly only with posted links that serve as an ongoing shamanic-shifting list -- for inspiration, encouagement, teaching, praying, wondering. and I've let blogs lapse to death or near-death.
+I've freelanced anonymously and pseudonymously, just enough to ascertain it's a doable means of covering my lower-than-average monthly expernses.
+In the meanwhile, under my real name or associated usernames, I've kept social media accounts open, but mostly only with posted links that serve as an ongoing shamanic-shifting list--for inspiration, encouagement, teaching, shamanizing and wondering--and I've let blogs lapse into sleep or coma.
 Ebooks remain beginning-stage drafts.

-Because, so far, I've given into fear of torture or death by haterade -- of trolls (garden variety and "concern" trolls alike), liability exposure, grammar police and more -- and reacted with avoidance, reluctant to begin a project ernestly, though I've found this writer publishes the antidote and cure.
+Because, so far, I've given into fear of torture or death by haterade--of trolls (garden variety and "concern" trolls alike), liability exposure, grammar police and more--and reacted with avoidance, reluctant to begin and stick with any projects, though I've found this hero writer publishes the antidote and cure.

-So after Squidoo died, I renewed my researching new blogging platforms, new social network alternatives and new hosting, even while here I'm still archiving Tweets and keeping track of my widespread profiles between (very) occasional personal diary-type entries (like this).
+So after Squidoo died, I renewed my researching new blogging platforms, new social network alternatives and new hosting services, even while here I'm still archiving Tweets and keeping track of my widespread profiles between (very) occasional personal diary-type entries (like this).

 To be continued...